Lupus Nephritis (LN)

 Lupus, which is also referred to as System Lupus Erythematosus (SLE), is a chronic, complex and often disabling disorder and affects over 500,000 people in the United States (mostly women).
 As an extremely variable disease, SLE can affect the heart, lungs, skin, joints, vascular system and kidneys.

 Lupus nephritis (LN) in an inflammation of the kidney that represents a serious progression of SLE.
-It is estimated that as many as 60% of all SLE patients have or will have clinical LN requiring treatment at some point during the course of their disease.
+It is estimated that as many as 50% of all SLE patients have or will have clinical LN requiring treatment at some point during the course of their disease.

 Straightforward disease outcomes

 Unlike SLE, LN has straightforward disease outcomes where an early response correlates with long-term outcomes, measured by proteinuria.
 In patients with LN, renal damage results in proteinuria and/or hematuria and a decrease in renal function as evidenced by reduced estimated glomerular filtration rate (eGFR), and increased serum creatinine levels.